benjaminbrown038/benjaminbrown038/README.md

 ### Hi there, my name is Benjamin Brown! 👋

 I got started in programming during an undergraduate course called "Computing for Engineers" while getting my bachelors in Mechanical Engineering.
 I started with playing around on the terminal, then to object oriented program from Youtube tutorials, then to getting familar with machine learning libraries by reading articles.
 Finally, I got in touch with a mentor on Sharpestminds and he recommend me following Deep Learning for Coders by Jeremy Howard and Sylvain Gugger along with CNN tutorials online.
-I am currently in a mentorship through the Sharpestminds platform to enhance my programming skills, specifically with data for data science positions.
-My long term goal is to apply my skills thus far to solving physics problem within this domain.

 I do have some technical knowledge about machine learning through my Calculus courses taken during undergrad as well as meeting with a Mathematics professor once a week where our focus was in Artificial Neural Networks in R where we discussed the Math in the artificial architecture behind neural networks.